 Hire, orient, and provide ongoing training and direct supervision to regulatory staff.
 Assign work tasks, provide daily supervision of these tasks; provide verbal and written evaluation of work performance.

 Oversee, develop and facilitate educational and compliance training programs.

 Evaluate and analyze the impact on new regulations and determine how to implement within unit.
 Apply knowledge of international, federal, state and local regulations as well as university policies to ensure optimal compliance.

-Serve as a point of contact during audits.
+Serve as a regulatory point of contact during audits.
 May act on behalf of Senior Management in regard to interactions with regulatory agencies.

 EDUCATION & EXPERIENCE (REQUIRED):

-Bachelor's degree and five years of related experience including two years of supervisory experience or a combination of relevant education and experience.
+Bachelor's degree and five years of related experience including two years of supervisory experience or a combination of education and relevant experience.

 KNOWLEDGE, SKILLS AND ABILITIES (REQUIRED):